Federal Tax Lien: How to Solve the Problem

 Preventing a Federal Tax Lien

 The best way to prevent a federal tax lien is to pay your tax debt to the Internal Revenue Service.
+Staying current on all estimated tax payments is crucial to maintaining good standing with the IRS and preventing a federal tax lien.
 If you cannot afford to pay your tax debt in full, request an installment agreement or payment plan.
 Depending on the amount of the tax debt and the length of time covered by the installment agreement, you may be able to avoid a federal tax lien entirely.

 The IRS Files a Notice of Federal Tax Lien to Alert Creditors

 The Internal Revenue Service typically files a Notice of Federal Tax Lien when a taxpayer has a tax debt of $10,000 or more.
+This is part of the broader category of IRS tax liens.
 The intent of the Notice of Federal Tax Lien is to alert creditors that available money will be paid to the IRS first, to cover the tax debt.
 These funds are used to secure payment to the government.

 Payment to the IRS will happen before any other debts are paid.
 Unsecured creditors will be behind the IRS in priority.